telematics-lab/IoD_Sim/docs/leo-nr-json-guide.md

     "type": "nr",
     "networkLayer": 0, // ID of the nr layer
     "role": "UE", // Role: UE or gNB
-    "bearers": [
+    "channelId": 0, // Optional: Channel ID to use (default: 0) "channelBands": [0, 1], // Optional: List of band indices to use (default: all) "bearers": [
       {
         "type": "NGBR_LOW_LAT_EMBB"